privatejfx141/teq-data-platform/questions.md

 Who will be generating/importing data, staff or customers?
 - The secretaries from the organizations will input the data.
 The client fills a form(usually similar to iCARE) that will be inputted directly by a human to the program.

+Are your staff familiar with any query languages?
+- No

 # Other stuff
 - Anonymity means that each organization can see the specifics of their data but not other organizations.
 They can see generalized data of other organizations (ie no client identifiers, such as name and address).
 Only general data like age and approximate location will be stored in the system.
 In case of a data breach, they don't want the information that can identify a client to be leaked.
 This is one of the reasons why the organizations are hesitant of giving their data.
 Assume that the system won't know who is who.
 - Immigrants do not use the program.